NickyRahman/week2ResearchRepoDemo/reflections/reflectiveJournal_Nicky.md

 I am going to start another commit that focuses on my final project which will be a python-based game.
 I will be referring to a tutorial online.
+##

+## Week 6:
+Looking forward to learning this week!
+Spent the weekend practicing basic Python exercises.
+I think I am getting the hang of it.
+But I really need to spend at least 2 hours a day to keep practicing or I will forget the language!

+### [Insert topic]